Article | Last updated: 24/08/2021 | Ministry of Culture

 Government policy instruments directed at the media sector must be continuously re-evaluated due to ongoing changes in the public’s media habits.
 Figures from Statistics Norway show a decrease in the consumption of all the traditional mass media, with more and more people opting to use free-of-charge services available via the Internet instead.
 This decline in the use of traditional mass media diminishes media revenues from users and advertisers, making it increasingly difficult to finance journalism essential for the public discourse.

-In September 2015, the Government appointed a public commission on media pluralism with the mandate of determining what the government’s objective with respect to media pluralism should be and examining the totality of Norwegian media output in light of key development trends.
-The commission was asked to provide a recommendation on how the government can target support schemes to facilitate open and enlightened public debate and to promote media pluralism.
-The commission presented its report on 7 March 2017.
+A public commission on media pluralism, with the mandate of determining what the government’s objective with respect to media pluralism should be and examining the totality of Norwegian media output in light of key development trends, presented its report on 7 March 2017.